Heat to use COVID-19-sniffing dogs to screen fans at games

 The first Heat game with ticket holders is set for Thursday against the Los Angeles Clippers.
 Monday is the first day that season ticket holders will be able to start securing their seats.

 The Heat have sold out 451 consecutive games, the sixth-longest streak in NBA history.
-Sellouts, obviously, aren’t happening this year.
-The Heat will keep attendance under 2,000 for now, or less than 10% of the building’s typical capacity.
+Sellouts obviously aren’t happening this year.
+The Heat will keep attendance under 2,000 for now, or less than 10% of the arena's typical capacity.

 “Please note that seating will be very limited, as we will be observing proper physical distancing,” the team said in its letter to season ticket holders.